 Onboarding: The First Impression That Lasts

-In our own research at Spaceberry, we’ve seen a simple truth hold up time and again: users stay longer when they feel respected from the first tap.
+In our research at Spaceberry, one insight consistently emerges: users stay longer when they feel respected from the first interaction.

 Accessibility & Inclusivity: Designing for Everyone